 Strictly speaking it’s not a museum but the Tai Kwun Centre for Heritage and Arts offers visitors the opportunity to explore the former Central Police Station compound, which consists of the Central Police Station, Central Magistracy and Victoria Prison, all of which are declared monuments.
 Visitors are immersed in the experience through interactive tours, heritage storytelling spaces, diverse education programmes and thematic heritage exhibitions.
+Currently running (in July, August and September) are three sessions in collaboration with UNESCO.
 The centre is also home to lots of restaurants, and you can grab a seat in the courtyard and people watch till your hearts content, not to mention children will love running around exploring!

 Your little historian can explore this huge facility which offers a comprehensive guide to the history of our city.
 The permanent Hong Kong story exhibit covers nature, culture and the development of Hong Kong as a city.
-With hands-on exhibits, special events for kids and souvenirs available, this museum is perfect for learning about our city’s collective past and present.
+With hands-on exhibits, special events for kids and souvenirs available, the Hong Kong Museum of History is perfect for learning about our city’s collective past and present.

-Located in Sha Tin, beautifully perched on the Shing Mung River, this museum houses five permanent galleries including a Children’s Discover Gallery, the Jin Yong Gallery, Cantonese Opera Heritage Hall, the T.T.
+Located in Sha Tin, and beautifully perched on the Shing Mung River, the Hong Kong Heritage museum houses five permanent galleries including a Children’s Discover Gallery, the Jin Yong Gallery, Cantonese Opera Heritage Hall, the T.T.
 Tsui Gallery of Chinese Art and the Chao Shao-an Gallery.
 There are also six thematic galleries that change according to exhibition.
 The museum publishes a quarterly newsletter, produces teaching/learning kits and worksheets, organises seminars, has school and theatre programmes, and puts on activities for children and families.
 The Alchemist cafe located at the museum makes for a great lunch, or snack spot.

 If you have a little sailor, this is the place for you.
-In its fitting location at Central’s Pier 8, this museum showcases the city’s 3,000 years of maritime history of Hong Kong, The South China Sea and The Pearl River Delta.
-Learn about Hong Kong’s Role in the Chinese Silk industry and in connecting China to the world in trade and export all through the sea.
-There is also a rooftop café to sit back and take in the Hong Kong skyline.
+In its fitting location at Central’s Pier 8, the Hong Kong Maritime museum showcases the city’s 3,000 years of maritime history of Hong Kong, The South China Sea and The Pearl River Delta.
+Exhibiting from 24 June until 30 October 2022 will be Hong Kong’s Maritime Miracle: The Story of our City since 1945.
+Coinciding with the 25th anniversary of the establishment of the Hong Kong SAR, the special exhibition will explore Hong Kong’s transformation from the ashes of World War II into a global maritime hub through 25 iconic exhibits.
+The exhibition uses art and technology, and features a series of five newly produced short movies.
+Adult tickets cost $30, children and seniors are $15.
+The museum also features a rooftop café to sit back and take in the Hong Kong skyline.